Elfonnzo/Marcus-Gleeson/README.md

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm a technology enthusiast with a strong passion for problem-solving and cybersecurity.
+While working in administration, I frequently assisted with computer systems and hardware, which nurtured my interest in the field.
+To deepen my knowledge, I completed the Google Cybersecurity course, further solidifying my technical skills.
+I'm eager to apply my expertise to real-world challenges and continue growing in the cybersecurity domain.
 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My studies and professional experience have fueled a strong passion for cybersecurity, motivating me to transition into the field.
+I am eager to begin my cybersecurity career in a Security Operations Center (SOC) as a Tier 1 Analyst, with the goal of advancing into roles such as penetration tester or security engineer.
 ## Skills

 | Skill                                         | Associated Project         |